I am a freelance website developer based in Dublin 15, Ireland.

 The Non-Technical Side

-I am a family man, with two toddler boys, and I am active in the community (Vice Chairperson of Dublin 15 Community Council, on committees of Riverwood Residents Association and Carpenterstown Educate Together startup group, and I pick up litter).
+I am a family man, with two boys, and I am active in the community (Vice Chairperson of Dublin 15 Community Council, on committees of Riverwood Residents Association and Carpenterstown Educate Together startup group, and I pick up litter).

 I have been programming since the late 1980s, before I even had a computer!
 Yes, that is a bit nerdy (I wrote programs on paper and typed them into the demo computers in Easons and Tomorrow’s World in the city centre).

 I taught myself BASIC from a magazine series (“The Home Computer Course” — the ‘as seen on TV’ type).
 I then learned Pascal and C in college.

 Out in the real world I taught myself Windows programming (and localisation/internationalisation) while writing the installer for Norton Commander for Windows.
 I convinced the team to add an easter egg to the product.